 The process of at-home tie-dyeing is far from new.
 In fact, we’ve been doing it since we were kids — at sleepovers, summer camps, and oh-so-many birthday parties.
 But as adults, upon feeling the need to add a ‘70s-inspired punch to our wardrobes, we often choose to purchase something pre-dyed rather than doing the work ourselves.
-Now though, with more time on our hands, what’s stopping us from returning to our former DIY glory days?
+Now though, with more time on our hands, what’s stopping us from returning to our former glory days?
+It is the time of hobbies and DIYs after all.
 Even better, you don’t need to buy any new clothing — just use whatever’s at home.

 “I love the transformative nature of dyeing: taking something you’ve had and giving it a second life,” says Christina Tung, the founder of SVNR, a DIY jewellery and ready-to-wear brand that specialises in tie-dyed slip dresses.
 Abacaxi designer Scheena Sood agrees, assuring that the process is hard to mess up.
 “With tie-dye, I really love that you basically can never go wrong,” she says.
 “I always enjoy seeing the surprise as the design is revealed.”